ClementBobin/obsidian/administra/Integration and Acceptance Testing.md

 These tests are crucial in multiple scenarios:

+> [!Warning] Failing to conduct integration and acceptance tests can lead to misalignment with stakeholders and post-launch issues.

 - **Service Validation**: Ensuring services function as expected both in isolation and when integrated.

 - **Stakeholder Alignment**: Confirming the service meets business and end-user requirements.